Graduate Opportunities

 1 December 2025

-• January 2026: Second round of conditional funding decisions.
+• January 2026: Second round of conditional scholarship decisions.

 • January 2026: Finalists submit applications to the University of Oxford.*